akgre/akgre.github.io/articals/Test Automation Framework web.md

 Having a queue rather than a single selection allows the user to run the same test multiple times or build a series of smaller test sessions.
 The choice will be down to preference of how long the tests might take or how the users would like the tests reported.

-The **setup files** have been created by the test developer, the user selects a file and the details will be displayed.
+The **setup files** have been created by the test developer; the user selects a file and the details will be displayed.
 The user can modify the details and save it as a new setup file.

 ### Session Monitor

-I see being able to very quickly understand where the session is as vitally important when it comes to more complex test systems.
+Being able to very quickly understand where the session is as vitally important when it comes to more complex test systems.
 When failures are found being able to quickly discover where the issue is occurring can save huge amounts of time in solving the issue.

 When the session is running the user will be able to view the progress and control the session with the monitor.